terrylinooo/simple-cache/README.md

 - [Terry L.](https://terryl.in/) from Tainan, Taiwan.

-#### The story about this library
+#### The Origin of this Library

-This PHP library was born for the [12th Ironman Game](https://ithelp.ithome.com.tw/2020-12th-ironman) contest hosted by [ITHelp](https://ithelp.ithome.com.tw/), an IT community in Taiwan.
-I named my topic "*Road to PHP Master - The Best Practice in Open Souce Code.*", written in traditional Chinese.
-[Read here](https://ithelp.ithome.com.tw/users/20111119/ironman/3269), if you're interested.
+This PHP library was created for the [12th Ironman Game](https://ithelp.ithome.com.tw/2020-12th-ironman) competition, hosted by ITHelp, a Taiwanese IT community.
+My chosen topic was "Road to PHP Master - The Best Practice in Open Source Code", composed in traditional Chinese.
+You can read it [here](https://ithelp.ithome.com.tw/users/20111119/ironman/3269) if you're interested.

 ## License